kiyoshitaro/taro_ai_tf_boilerplate/README.md

-A template to build a deep-learning model
+A template to build a deep-learning model with tensorflow